chanzuckerberg/cellxgene-census/docs/cell_census_notebook_guidelines.md

 ### Title

 * It must use the highest-level markdown header `#`.
-* Unless needed it, it should not contain "Cell Census" in it.
+* Unless needed, it should not contain "Cell Census".
 * It should be concise, self-explanatory, and if possible indicate an action.

 Examples: